by PETRONILLE BOGAERT, MOSTAFA EL YAMANY and ALIÉNOR DEVALIÈRE

 The course provided a valuable opportunity to gain insight into current developments in pharmaceutical policy-making and gave a better understanding of methods available for analysing the effects of policy interventions.
 Each day, a topic was covered that impacts the global agenda of pharmaceutical policy.
 This included topics on the global context of drug regulation, governance of medicines, innovation to address medical needs and measures to increase access to medicines.

-Forty staff from NGOs, the WHO and drug
+Forty staff from NGOs, the WHO and drug regulatory bodies attended the course on pharmaceutical policy analysis. |

 On Wednesday, a policy and politics forum was held with intriguing and engaging debates on challenges facing the governance of medicines.
 The debate was moderated by Professors Richard Laing and Bert Leufkens, and several key players were invited to participate, including HAI’s executive director, Tim Reed, and global pricing coordinator, Marg Ewen.
 The debate was followed by an exquisite dinner and powerful dinner speech delivered by Richard Laing, where he specifically mentioned HAI’s paramount role in promoting access to medicines and their rational use.